Kelly Breen (politician)

-Kelly A. Hough-Breen (born August 1977) is an American Democratic politician from Michigan.
-She was elected to the Michigan House of Representatives from the 38th district in 2020.
+Kelly A. Hough-Breen (born August 1977) is an American politician serving as a member of the Michigan House of Representatives since 2019, currently representing the 21st district.
+She is a member of the Democratic Party.

-After the 2020 redistricting cycle, she was redistricted to the 21st district where she was elected in 2022.

 Early life and legal career

 Breen has lived her entire life in the Metro Detroit area.
 She is a product of the Northville Public Schools where she was a student athlete on the soccer team.
 After high school, Breen attended the James Madison College at Michigan State University where she obtained a bachelor's degree in Social Relations and Policy.

 Following her undergraduate career, Breen enrolled in the Wayne State University Law School where she obtained her Juris Doctor degree in 2002.
 After being admitted to the State Bar of Michigan in 2003, Breen formed an expansive legal career with practice areas ranging from representing minors in the foster care system to representing injured people.

 At the time of her election to the Michigan House of Representatives, Breen was employed by Goodman Acker, P.C., which is one of Metro Detroit's leading law firms, where she played a role in the firm's pharmaceutical injury litigation.